 Distributed objects need a way to communicate.
 Links establishes active references to lanes of Web Agents, transparently streaming bi-directional state changes to keep all parts of an application in sync, without the overhead of queries or remote procedure calls.

-Communication only works if all parties understands one another.
+Communication only works if all parties understand each other.
 Swim natively speaks a universal, structured data language, called Recon.
 A superset of JSON, XML, Protocol Buffers, and more, Recon naturally translates into many tongues.